 Coyote are seen throughout the park at any time during the day.
 Our favorite scene to witness is their hunting rodents, where they spring off all four feet and crash nose first into the rodent hole.
 It is brilliant to watch.

-Raptors are plentiful in the park and include hawks, eagles, osprey, harrier, kestrel, peregrine falcons and kites amongst others.
+Raptors are abundant in the park and include hawks, osprey, harrier, kestrel, peregrine falcons, kites, the occasional eagle and others.

 Owls are our favorite birds to find.
 Barn owls, great horned owls and burrowing owls (in the winter months) can all be seen and photographed, great horned owls being our most successful species to find.
-8 species of owls have been found in the park.
+10 species of owls have been documented in the park.

 Tons of shorebirds and song birds reside here, as well as many migrating species.